 At the core of the e-Navigation strategy of IMO, there is a Common Maritime Data Structure (CMDS), and the harmonization of data exchange is essential to e-Navigation.
-IALA is contributing to this by the so-called IALA Harmonized Data Model (IHDM), which harmonizes the data object and data property definitions required by any and all technical services of IALA stakeholders.
-The IHDM constitutes a subset of the CMDS.
-The IHDM also constitutes one layer of the “IALA e-Navigation stack” (compare Recommendation e-Nav 140, as amended, and the work of the Architecture Technical Working Group (WG5) of the IALA e-Nav Committee).

-Also, the need has been recognized to define interfaces for data exchange based on the data object and data property definitions introduced above.
-The Maritime Data Exchange Format (MDEF) also constitutes one layer of the “IALA e-Navigation stack” and would use the IHDM by reference (compare Recommendation e-Nav 140, as amended, and the work of the Architecture TWG).
-The Inter-VTS Exchange Format (IVEF) is a subset of the MDEF.
-The MDEF would contain a generic, encoding-free sublayer defining interface sentences generically and a sublayer, where technology-specific encoded interface sentences would reside.
+Scope

-A close co-operation with IHO is anticipated regarding IHO standards S-100 and S-99 and its associated Geospatial Information Registry (GI Registry), for the international dissemination of the above definitions of data objects and data properties.
-IALA would become a so-called “domain owner” at the IHO GI Registry.
+A close co-operation with IHO is anticipated regarding IHO standards S-100 and S-99 and its associated Geospatial Information Registry (GI Registry).
+IALA would become a “domain owner” at the IHO GI Registry.
 This close co-operation requires IALA to set up a working environment which supports the planning and run-time demands of being a “domain owner” at IHO’s GI Registry.
 The run-time demands include also short-time responses to requests from other IHO stakeholders to amend IHO GI Registry entities relevant to the “domain owner” IALA.

-The Data Model and Interfacing Technical Working Group is established with the Terms of Reference set out below:
+Terms of Reference

-General goals
+The Data Model and Interfacing Technical Working Group is established with the following Terms of Reference :

 Create the IALA Harmonized Data Model (IHDM) as part of the IALA e-Navigation stack and as IALA’s contribution to the IMO envisaged Common Maritime Data Structure, in co-operation with IHO regarding the IHO GI Registry [refer to e-NAV Committee work programme item 22];